 In case this cause means as much to you as it does to us, we wanted to show you a list of organizations helping to win the fight on hunger one purchase and donation at a time, nationally and worldwide.

-2. Stop Hunger Now has a vision to stop world hunger.
+2. Rise Against Hunger has a vision to stop world hunger.
 The organization supplies meals packaged by volunteers and including dehydrated, vitamin and mineral-dense soy and vegetable products along with seasonings.
 The nonperishable items are collected and donated to food pantries and shelters in the Raleigh area, keeping countless food-insecure area citizens from being hungry or malnourished.

 3. Feeding America is the number one charity in America when it comes to fighting hunger with more than 2 billion pounds of donated food and grocery products annually.
 They feed the hungry in America through a nationwide network of more than 200 nationwide (and in the District of Columbia and Puerto Rico) member food banks that provide assistance to more than 25 million low-income individuals struggling with hunger in the United States.
 Nine million of those are children, and nearly three million are seniors.